forcedotcom/source-deploy-retrieve/contributing/metadata.md

 |suffix| The file suffix for this component.|
 |xmlName| The name of the root element in the metadata file for this component.
 This name also appears in the Packages > types > name field in the manifest file package.xml.|

-You'd create an entry in the `types` property.
+Create an entry in the `types` property:

 > this fictitious type COULD HAVE used the automated script